ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 can now be configured with the --transaction.streaming-max-transaction-size

-can cause previously working Stream Transactions to fail.
+a lower limit can cause previously working Stream Transactions to fail.

 Exit code adjustments